Stillpoint-Software/hyperbee.migrations/README.md

 }
 ```

-To run the migrations, here's how it'd look in an ASP.NET Core app.
+To run the migrations from an ASP.NET Core app.

 ``` c#
 // In Startup.cs